Glossary Terms

 The Coombs test is one of the maternity screening tests.
 In this test, the mother's blood is examined for compatibility with the unborn baby’s blood group.
 A negative result means that the blood groups are compatible.
 A positive result means that the blood groups are incompatible.
 If this is the case, it may be necessary to administer medications.

-Cardiotocography is the medical term for a device used to monitor contractions during labor and pregnancy.
-This device is also used to record the heartbeat of the child during the prenatal check-ups carried out in the second and third trimesters of pregnancy.
+Cardiotocography is a technique used to monitor the foetal heartbeat and uterine contractions during pregnancy and labour.
+The device that is used is called a cardiotocograph.
+This device is also used to record the foetal heartbeat during the prenatal check-ups carried out in the second and third trimesters of pregnancy.
 A common abbreviation is CTG.
 During childbirth, it is used to check the length, strength and frequency of contractions.

 Carpal tunnel syndrome is the medical term for the tension or stretching of the carpal tunnel, where various nerves and tendons in the wrist pass through.
 This syndrome may be accompanied by pain, tingling or numbness in the fingers.
 Rest, medication or surgery can provide relief in most cases.